inab/WfExS-backend/INSTALL.md

   * [java](https://openjdk.java.net/): Needed to run Nextflow.
 Supported Java versions go from version 8 to any version below 15 (Nextflow does not support this last one).
 Both OpenJDK and Sun implementations should work.

-  * [singularity](https://sylabs.io/singularity/): when local installation is set up to use singularity, 3.5 or later.
+  * [singularity](https://sylabs.io/singularity/): when local installation is set up to use singularity, version 3.5 or later is needed.
+Singularity itself depends on `mksquashfs`, which is available in Ubuntu through `squashfs-tools` package.

   * [encfs](https://vgough.github.io/encfs/) can be used for the feature of secure intermediate results.
 It has been tested with version 1.9.2 and 1.9.5 ([releases](https://github.com/vgough/encfs/releases) have to be compiled or installed from your distro).